 - MIQ website goes live.

 - Responsibility for MIQ moves to the Ministry of Business, Innovation and Employment with Deputy Secretary Megan Main appointed as co-lead with Air Commodore Webb.

-- MIQ has 31 facilities in five regions.
+- MIQ has 31 facilities in 5 regions.
 After security breaches, a permanent police presence at each facility and additional security staff is deployed.